 Compact and portability

-Do you have issues with the size and weight of acoustic equipment?
+Do you have issues with the size and weight of your acoustic drum set?
 Getting a quality e-drum will resolve this issue.

-You can set the kit in a limited space and still enjoy great performance.
-And when you are finished with your day, you can wrap up everything in a closet or under the bed.
+You can set the drum set in a limited space and still enjoy great performance.
+When you are finished with your day, you can wrap up everything in a closet or under the bed.

 Besides, most of these drums now have advanced technology to sound better.
-The Yamaha DTX920K, for instance, is designed to look and sounds more like a real acoustic set.
+The DTX920K, for instance, is designed to look and sounds more like a real acoustic drum set.

 About the Yamaha DTX920K

-The Yamaha DTX920K electronic drum kit achieves an excellent feel and high level of playability, just like in a set of acoustic drums.
+The Yamaha DTX920K electronic kit achieves an excellent feel and high level of playability, just like in an acoustic kit.
 It comes equipped with a tone generator that produces high-quality music.

-It is a 5-piece kit with Yamaha’s 3-zone DTX-pad.
-This provides an exceptional feel with the snare and 3-zone cymbal pads the can produce varying sounds according to where the stick lands.
+It is a 5-piece drum module that comes with Yamaha’s 3-zone DTX-pad.
+This provides an exceptional feel with the snare and 3-zone cymbals.
+They can produce varying sounds according to where the stick lands.

 Quick facts about the kit

 - Real playability.
-The Yamaha DTX920K e-drum set is built with high-end technology allowing it product sound quality of acoustic drums.
+The DTX920K drum module is built with high-end technology allowing its product to have the sound quality of an acoustic kit.
 The DTX-pad technology used on the snare and the tom pads makes them exceptionally great.

-- Sample and add original sounds.
-The kit enables the user to load external sources onto the module.
+- Sampling and adding original sounds.
+The drum kit enables the user to load external sources onto the module.
 You can do this through AUX IN jack, or by sample playing.

 What is in the box?